BujarMuharemi/game-jam2/README.md

 ___
 <br></br>
 ## To do after jam
-* commenting & adding a description to all scripts
+* commenting & adding a description to all the scripts
+    * organize the scripts into folders
+    * rename scripts if needed